kln12/Interview_questions/README.md

 14.Components in kubernetes architecture?
 15.What are stateful sets in kuberentes?
 16.Why config maps are used
-17.Why config maps are used
 18.what are operators and give one example where we can use operator?
 19.What is a mesh?
+20.write an nginix file
+21. Decribe about K8's Services